odin-lang/odin-lang.org/content/docs/inline-asm.md

 Rules:

-- base and index must be 32- or 64-bit integer registers, and the same width.
+- Base and index must be 32- or 64-bit integer registers, and the same width.
 - `%rsp`/`%esp` may be a base but never an index.
-- a scale requires an index.
+- A scale requires an index.
-- the displacement is a compile-time integer that fits a signed 32-bit value; a register belongs in the index slot, not the displacement.
+- The displacement is a compile-time integer that fits a signed 32-bit value; a register belongs in the index slot, not the displacement.

 ### Size annotation

 `[base]:T` gives the memory operand an explicit access width, for when no register operand pins it (`crc32 r32, r/m8`).
-It is a type ascription—only the size and class of `T` are used—not a value cast, so `:u8`, `:i8`, `:b8` are identical.
+It is a type ascription, only the size and class of `T` are used, not a value cast, so `:u8`, `:i8`, `:b8` are identical.

 ```odin